RaghavaNaidu46/SwiftUIGenericListView/README.md

 A SwiftUI framework for creating dynamic lists with both horizontal and vertical items.

 **Features**
-Horizontal and vertical list sections.
+- Horizontal and vertical list sections.

-Center-aligned horizontal items when specified.
+- Center-aligned horizontal items when specified.

-Support for dynamic item sizes.
+- Support for dynamic item sizes.

-Easy to integrate and customize.
+- Easy to integrate and customize.

 **Installation**
-Use Swift Package Manager to add the package to your Xcode project: arduino https://github.com/your-username/SwiftUIGenericListView.git
+Use Swift Package Manager to add the package to your Xcode project: https://github.com/your-username/SwiftUIGenericListView.git

-**Usage**
+##Usage
 **Define Your Model**

     struct SectionItem: Identifiable {